What is Shingles?

-North Dallas area dermatologist, Dr. Matthew Barrows, and his team of dermatology practitioners, are specialized to treat unique skin conditions, such as shingles.
+North Texas dermatologist, Dr. Matthew Barrows, and his team of dermatology practitioners, are specialized to treat unique skin conditions, such as shingles.
 This is a painful skin rash that is caused by the varicella-zoster virus, the virus that also causes chickenpox.
 Shingles can appear anywhere on a patient’s body, but is most likely to appear on the side of the face or torso as a band or stripe of blisters.
 Older adults are more likely to get shingles, especially those with weakened immune systems.
 The majority of people with shingles will improve and not experience another reoccurrence.
 However, some patients can get it again, so it’s essential to manage the condition accordingly.
-Whether you are in Dallas, McKinney, Allen or Rockwall, we have offices to serve you and help you overcome this troublesome skin condition.
+We have offices to serve you and help you overcome this troublesome skin condition.

 Anyone who has ever had chickenpox is at risk of developing shingles because after a patient recovers from chickenpox, the virus may enter the nervous system and lie dormant for years.
 A weakened immune system caused by stress, disease or overall aging can put a patient at risk for shingles.
 Certain medications can also reawaken the virus.
 It’s not entirely clear why the virus is reactivated but only shingles can develop and not chickenpox.
 There’s also a small chance that a patient with a shingles rash can spread the virus to a person who’s either never had chickenpox or never got the chickenpox vaccine.

 "Tammi Dobbs is very attentive and sweet.
 She really listens to what you have to say always gives options in treatment rather than pushing one.
 She is by far the best dermatologist I've gone to."- L.B. / Google / Sep 01, 2015